 Dual Master of Arts in African Studies and Master of Public Health

-Same as for the School of Global and International Studies Master of Arts in African Studies degree, except that students must also apply for admisson to the master’s program of the School of Public Health and meet its established M.P.H admissions criteria.
+Same as for the School of Global and International Studies Master of Arts in African Studies degree, except that students must also apply for admisson to the master's program in the School of Public Health and meet its established M.P.H admissions criteria.
 Students must be accepted for admission to both units in order to be admitted to the program.

 Public Health Core Courses (15 Credits)

 A minimum fifteen credit hours of course work distributed as follows: